laravel/docs/queries.md

                     ->where('name', 'like', 'T%')
                     ->get();

-You may also pass an array of conditions to the `where` function:
+You may also pass an array of conditions to the `where` function.
+Each element of the array should be an array containing the three arguments typically passed to the `where` method:

     $users = DB::table('users')->where([
         ['status', '=', '1'],